TylerYep/workshop/README.md

 - Order functions within a class using flake8-function-order.
 - Iterables cannot be indexed and must get length by casting to tuple or set.
 Sequences are indexable.
 - Put test cases into classes to avoid naming conflicts!
+- Remove all unnecessary casts to float() and trailing 1.0 in numbers.
 - Name functions to include their algorithm name but also the purpose:

 1. The best option - name includes classic algorithm name, as well as purpose.